Mirela Kumbaro

-She has been an associate professor since 2012 at the University of Tirana in the field of linguistics.
+Education

+Kumbaro completed university studies and graduated from the University of Tirana, Faculty of Foreign Languages, with papers in French, in 1988.

 In 2009, was made a Doctor of Science in the field of translation studies at the University of Tirana and received a master's degree in translation and intercultural communication in 1994, at the School of Interpreting and Translation at Sorbonne Nouvelle University Paris 3, France.

+Career

-Furxhi completed university studies and graduated from the University of Tirana, Faculty of Foreign Languages, with papers in French, in 1988.
-She is a translator, publisher and international expert on intercultural projects and university research programs undertaken by international organizations like the European Union and the Organisation internationale de la Francophonie.
+Kumbaro has worked as a translator, publisher and international expert on intercultural projects and university research programs undertaken by international organizations like the European Union and the Organisation internationale de la Francophonie.

+Kumbaro has been an associate professor since 2012 at the University of Tirana in the field of linguistics.

+Political career

 In the 2017 elections, she was elected as member of parliament for Gjirokastër County.